What is the Census?

 – Find out what your state’s districting procedures are.

 – Some states allow for public input into the districting process.
 Find out if you can submit your input in your state.

-– Vote in every election, especially state and local elections.
+– Register and vote in every election, especially state and local elections.
 Your locally elected officials are often the ones who are responsible for drawing the new political lines that will determine what your political representation will look like for the next decade.
 Sign up for election reminders to make sure you never miss an election!

 Published March 30, 2022